 Committee key contacts:

 The Southern Cross University Animal Care and Ethics Committee (ACEC) was established as a legal requirement for conduct of research into animals under provisions of the NSW Animal Research Act 1985.

 Any person wishing to undertake any form of research or teaching involving the use of all live non-human vertebrates, including abnormal husbandry or dietary conditions; collection of blood, tissue or other body samples; teaching; diagnoses; product testing; feeding trials and field surveys, must lodge an animal ethics application for consideration by the ACEC and have an Animal Research Authority issued by the ACEC before any research can commence.

 Southern Cross University's ACEC meets at Lismore Campus at least six times per year to consider the scientific merit and ethical acceptability of animal research proposals.

-The Committee meets eight times per year to assess the scientific merit and ethical acceptability of new animal research proposals as well as reviewing the continuation of currently approved activities.
+The Committee meets eight times per year to assess the scientific merit and ethical acceptability of new animal research proposals as well as review the continuation of currently approved activities.

 - Category A—a person with qualifications in veterinary science that are recognised for registration as a veterinary surgeon in Australia, and with experience relevant to the institution’s activities or the ability to acquire relevant knowledge.